Coldzera

-Marcelo Augusto David (born 31 October 1994), better known as coldzera, is a Brazilian professional Counter Strike: Global Offensive player for 00 Nation.
-He was named the best CS:GO player in both 2016 and 2017 by CS:GO news website HLTV.
+Marcelo Augusto David (born 31 October 1994), better known as coldzera, is a Brazilian professional Counter-Strike 2 player and a former professional Counter Strike: Global Offensive player.
+Currently plays for ODDIK.
+He is widely considered as one of the greatest players in Counter Strike history, He was named the best CS:GO player in both 2016 and 2017 by CS:GO news website HLTV.

 Career

-In August 2015, coldzera was signed by the Luminosity Gaming team, his first contract.
-His first tournament for the new team was ESL One Cologne 2015, where he managed to get his team through the group stage to reach the quarterfinals of the tournament, but they were eliminated by the Swedish team FNATIC.
+In August 2015, coldzera was signed by Luminosity Gaming, his first contract.
+His first tournament for the new team was ESL One Cologne 2015, where he managed to get his team through the group stage to reach the quarterfinals of the tournament.

-In 2016, they managed to get out of the group stage in every tournament they participated in, bar one, and including two finals.
-However, it was not until April that they were able to win their first tournament, MLG Columbus 2016.
-This resulted in a prize of $500,000 for the team and $100,000 for coldzera personally.
-This was the first tier 1 championship in which a Brazilian won the MVP (Most Valuable Player) for the tournament, and it was coldzera who won it.
-Subsequently, his team won two more tournaments for the Luminosity organization; DreamHack Austin and ESL Pro League Season 3.
-The team's last tournament for the organization was ECS Season 1, where they were second, losing to the G2 Esports team.
+In 2016, they managed to get out of the group stage in every tournament they participated in, bar one, with two finals appearances.
+However, it was not until April that they were able to win their first tournament: MLG Columbus 2016.
+Coldzera was selected as the Most Valuable Player for the tournament, making him the first Brazilian win the award at a Major.
+After this, his team won two more tournaments for the Luminosity organization: DreamHack Austin and ESL Pro League Season 3.
+The team's last tournament for the organization was ECS Season 1, where they finished second, losing to the G2 Esports team.
 In July 2016 the five players who played for Luminosity Gaming were hired by the organization SK Gaming.

 The team's first championship for the new organization was ESL One: Cologne 2016 in July, just days after the acquisition by SK Gaming was announced.
-Again, the team managed to take first place, becoming a two-time Major championship roster, a feat that only the Swedish Fnatic team and the French Team EnVyUs core lineup had ever achieved (the former being the only ones to win two majors in a row before the Brazilians, and the latter winning DreamHack Winter 2014 as LDLC and DreamHack Open Cluj-Napoca as EnVyUs). coldzera again took the championship MVP award.

-By putting in amazing performances coldzera was ranked as HLTV's best player consecutively in the years 2016 and 2017.
+Again, the team managed to take first place, becoming a two-time Major winning roster, a feat that only the Swedish Fnatic team and the French LDLC/EnVyUs lineup had ever achieved.
+Coldzera again took the tournament's MVP award.
+As a result of these performances and the team's dominance, coldzera was ranked as the top player in the world by HLTV in both 2016 and 2017.